 When the first hard freeze occurs, you want to start the process.
 However, you can take your time and complete it over the next few weeks.
 It is vital to accomplish this before the first snow, though, so keep an eye on the weather and plan accordingly!

-Make sure to remove any flowers from your flower garden that have died as well, so they do not create bacteria.
+Make sure to remove any flowers from your flower garden that have died as well, so they do not harbor fungal pathogens.
 It is essential to remove anything that can be harmful to your future garden.
 Taking the time to prepare your flower garden or vegetable garden correctly will make a big difference in the spring.

 Another task required for preparing your garden for winter includes cleaning up and removing any seasonal plants.
 While certain flowers in your flower garden will come back year after year, seasonal ones need to be removed.